mkloubert/nativescript-social-login/README.md

 ### Login

-If you want to use a login method you have to submit a callback that receives an object with the following structure:
+If you want to use a login functions you have to submit a callback that receives an object with the following structure:

 ```typescript
 interface ILoginResult {